 - Food safety, meat production and quality;

-- Metabolic, infectious and foodborne diseases (zoonoses), parasitological monitoring of livestock and wild species.
+- Parasitological monitoring of livestock and wild species.

-Currently, our team is conducting research projects worldwide, with preference to tropical and subtropical areas, including Czech Republic, Ecuador, Mongolia, Namibia, Nigeria, Philippines, South Africa, Spain, and Uruguay.
+Currently, our team is conducting research projects worldwide, with preference to tropical and subtropical areas, including Algeria, Czech Republic, Ecuador, Georgia, Mongolia, Namibia, Nigeria, Philippines, Poland, South Africa, Spain, and Uruguay.